abjrcode/blog-madin/blog/content/ntlc/intro.md

 As for Rust, it's a language that I have been wanting to explore for a while now -- _the hype you know_ -- and this seemed like a good opportunity to do so _(spoiler alert: it might not have been the wisest choice)_.

 \
-Having already planned to write about NTLC, I should have chosen a language that is more beginner friendly or one that I am really proficient with but that's no fun!

-\
 In my opinion, Rust is not a beginner friendly language.
 It's a very powerful one, but, it's also a complex one, especially if you haven't done any C or C++ before.
 Nevertheless, I will do my best to explain things as we go.

+\
+Having already planned to write about NTLC; I should've perhaps chosen a language that is more beginner friendly or one that I am really proficient with but where is the challenge in that!

 # The Language